29 June, 2019

 At the big roundabout after the douane coming from Geneva, take the exit marked "Centre Ville", with the Buffalo Grill on your left.
 That is rue de Genève.

-Number 22 is on the left of this road down a private gravel drive immediately after the third speed bump and opposite a public phone box.
+Number 22 is on the left of this road down a private gravel drive immediately after the third speed bump.
 (Misleadingly, the number 22 is actually fixed to a grey house on the road, but number 22 is in fact the off-street house at the end of the gravel drive.)

-People coming by car are requested to park in the rue de Genève or in the car park on the other side of the rue de Genève (where the phone box is).
+People coming by car are requested to park in the rue de Genève or in the car park on the other side of the rue de Genève.

 If you are interested in participating in the playreading, please fill out the form below.
 The arranger will be in touch to cast it two weeks to one month before the show.